I’ll never forget the first time I went to a bakery in Japan – and saw buns filled with noodles, hotdogs and sprinkled with sweetcorn & mayo.

 Stunning seasonal displays in the window highlight the delectable delights of each time of year.
 Step into the shop to feel like you’ve been transported to their branch in Tokyo’s smart Ginza district.

 Helpful staff will come to your assistance, especially if you are overwhelmed by the range of sweets.
-Fairly high end, prices for a single small sweet start at about £3, nonetheless most customers will gladly take a box of these hard-to-find treats.
+Fairly high end, prices for a single small sweet start at about £3, nonetheless most customers will gladly grab a box of these hard-to-find treats.
 There is a small seating area if you are desperate to sample, sweets are served with a cup of steaming green tea.

 Kitaya Wagashi kindly provides London with most of the famous Japanese sweet known as ‘dorayaki’ (mini, fluffy scotch-type pancakes filled with, traditionally, ‘anko’ red bean paste).